Commodores: History

-In 1982, Lionel Richie left to pursue a solo career, and Skyler Jett replaced him as co-lead singer.
-Also in 1982, their manager Benjamin Ashburn died of a heart attack at the age of 54.
+In 1982, the group decided to take a hiatus from touring and recording, during which time Lionel Richie recorded a solo album at the suggestion of Motown and the other group members.
+Its success encouraged Richie to pursue a solo career, and Skyler Jett replaced him as co-lead singer.
+Also in 1982, Ashburn died of a heart attack at the age of 54.

 Founding member McClary left in 1984 (shortly after Richie) to pursue a solo career, and to develop a gospel music company.
 McClary was replaced by guitarist-vocalist Sheldon Reynolds.
 Then LaPread left in 1986 and moved to Auckland, New Zealand.
 Reynolds departed for Earth, Wind & Fire in 1987, which prompted trumpeter William "WAK" King to take over primary guitar duties for live performances.
 Keyboardist Milan Williams exited the band in 1989 after allegedly refusing to tour South Africa.

 The group gradually abandoned its funk roots and moved into the more commercial pop arena.
 In 1984, former Heatwave singer James Dean "J.D."
 Nicholas assumed co-lead vocal duties with drummer Walter Orange.
-That line-up was hitless until 1985 when their final Motown album Nightshift, produced by Dennis Lambert (prior albums were produced by James Anthony Carmichael), delivered the title track "Nightshift", a loving tribute to Marvin Gaye and Jackie Wilson, both of whom had died the previous year.
+That line-up was hitless until 1985 when their final Motown album Nightshift, produced by Dennis Lambert (prior albums were produced by James Anthony Carmichael, who would continue to work with Richie on his albums), delivered the title track "Nightshift", a loving tribute to Marvin Gaye and Jackie Wilson, both of whom had died the previous year.
 "Nightshift" hit no. 3 in the US and won the Commodores their first Grammy for Best R&B Performance by a Duo or Group With Vocals in 1985.

 In 2010 a new version was recorded, dedicated to Michael Jackson.
 The Commodores were on a European tour performing at Wembley Arena, London, on June 25, 2009, when they walked off the stage after they were told that Michael Jackson had died.
 Initially the band thought it was a hoax.
 However, back in their dressing rooms they received confirmation and broke down in tears.
 The next night at Birmingham's NIA Arena, J.D.
 Nicholas added Jackson's name to the lyrics of the song, and henceforth the Commodores have mentioned Jackson and other deceased R&B singers.
-Thus came the inspiration upon the one-year anniversary of Jackson's death to re-record, with new lyrics, the hit song "Nightshift" as a tribute.
+Thus came the inspiration upon the first anniversary of Jackson's death to re-record, with new lyrics, the hit song "Nightshift" as a tribute.

 In 1990, they formed Commodores Records and re-recorded their 20 greatest hits as Commodores Hits Vol. I & II.
 They have recorded a live album, Commodores Live, along with a DVD of the same name, and a Christmas album titled Commodores Christmas.
 In 2012, the band was working on new material, with some contributions written by current and former members.

 Commodores as of 2020 consist of Walter "Clyde" Orange, James Dean "J.D."
-Nicholas, and William "WAK" King, along with their five-piece band The Mean Machine.
-They continue to perform, playing at arenas, theaters, and festivals around the world.
+Nicholas, and William "WAK" King, along with their five-piece band The Mean Machine.They continue to perform, playing at arenas, theaters, and festivals around the world.